maayansher/ss2_exe1/Ex1_cpp/README.md

 `Algorithms.cpp` and `Algorithms.hpp` - implementation file and header file for graph algorithms.

-`main.cpp` - main file to show the cases of implmented algorithms.
+`demo.cpp` - demo file show the cases of implmented algorithms.

 `Test.cpp` - inside the test file we are checking different cases of each graph to show correctness and to detect fails.